Statute Law Revision Act 1948: Section 3: Omissions

-Sections 3(1)(c) to (f) were repealed by Group 1 of Part XVI of Schedule 1 the Statute Law (Repeals) Act 1993.
+Sections 3(1)(c) to (f) of the act were repealed by Group 1 of Part XVI of Schedule 1 the Statute Law (Repeals) Act 1993.

 In a report dated 6 April 1993, the Law Commission and the Scottish Law Commission said that sections 3(1)(c) to (f) and 4 "provided in general terms for the repeal of or omission of various recurrent words relating to obsolete civil procedure (which occurred mainly in now obsolete statutory provisions for the recovery of penalties by common informers), to Scottish stewartries (which occurred mainly in obsolete definitions of "sheriff" or "county") and to self-governing Dominions of the Old Commonwealth".
 The provision relating to Scottish stewartries had been intended to give effect to section 7 of the Interpretation Act 1889 which had been repealed as obsolete by the Interpretation Act 1978.
 They said that the "utility of these provisions proved to be marginal and in practice they were little used" and that they were "spent or unnecessary now".